-The Urban Coalition for HIV/AIDS Prevention Services (UCHAPS) is a national collaboration of community partners and health departments with a history of dedication to preventing new HIV infections and reducing health disparities, morbidity, and mortality related to HIV and AIDS.
+The Urban Coalition for HIV/AIDS Prevention Services (UCHAPS) is a national collaboration of community partners and health departments dedicated to preventing new HIV infections and reducing health disparities.

-Our organization is unique in its approach to HIV prevention in that we stand in partnership with health departments and communities, advocating for resources and services to meet the needs of individuals living with HIV or at risk for HIV contracting HIV.
-Through our collaborative approach, engagement in national policy, and peer-to-peer technical assistance, our membership makes strides in reducing HIV-related morbidity and mortality.
+Our organization is unique in its approach to HIV prevention in that we stand in partnership with health departments and communities, advocating for resources and services to meet the needs of individuals living with HIV or at risk for contracting HIV.
+Through our collaborative approach, engagement in national policy, and peer-to-peer technical assistance, our membership makes strides in developing innovative strategies to improve health outcomes.

-This mission can be accomplished by UCHAPS through individual and collaborative efforts to educate and inform elected and appointed leaders in all branches of the federal government.
-UCHAPS works to enhance efforts to stem the urban HIV epidemic through advocacy, technical assistance and technology transfer activities among member jurisdictions.
+UCHAPS works to enhance efforts to stem the urban HIV epidemic through advocacy, technical assistance and technology transfer activities among its member jurisdictions.

 UCHAPS will pursue the following strategic goals: